Critical health alerts

 The following applies to RCH, but could also be adapted by other health services.

-1. Immigrant health and the SHC in AMES will coordinate health alerts pre-arrival - to ensure i) there is a plan in place, ii) that clinical information from HAPlite is in the health record, and iii) ED are notified when information is received, and the patient is on the ED ‘expects list’
+1. Immigrant health, the RHP and AMES will coordinate health alerts pre-arrival - to ensure i) there is a plan in place, ii) that the plan and clinical information from HAPlite is in the EMR, and iii) ED are notified when the patient is arriving and the patient is on the ED ‘expects list’.

 2. If someone is unwell enough to need an escort, and medical handover is required, then it is not easy to justify handover to primary care, and neither primary care nor outpatient specialist care are available outside hours.
-On balance, acknowledging low numbers (~5/year), and complexity of previous critical transfers (regardless of the availability of a health alert) - linking with ED is the safest option.
+On balance, linking with ED is the safest option.
 Acknowledging ED workflow and preferences we suggest:

 • After arrival in Australia, the medical escort phones ED admitting officer and provides a full set of observations (including oxygen saturation), and discusses travel.

-• If the health escort is happy with the patient’s clinical state, then they can be transported to their accommodation.
+• If the medical escort is happy with the patient’s clinical state, then the patient can be transported to their accommodation.
 The receiving settlement provider will ensure the patient knows how to call an ambulance if needed.

-4. All paediatric health alerts should be linked with a specialist paediatrician - North, West, East - RCH, South Monash.
-Patients in the North, West and East may be linked with local immigrant health services
+4. All paediatric health alerts should be linked with a paediatrician - patients settling in the north, west and east may be linked with RCH or a local immigrant health service depending on acuity and care needs, patients settling the south east are linked with Monash Health.

-5. If there are any concerns about the health alert process, please provide feedback to the DHA on health@homeaffairs.gov.au.
+5. If there are concerns about the health alert process, please provide feedback to the DHA on health@homeaffairs.gov.au and/or use the audit function in HAPlite.

 Immigrant health resource.
-Author Georgia Paxton, Daniel Mason and Marianne Safe, January 2020.
+Author Georgie Paxton, Daniel Mason and Marianne Safe, January 2020, last updated Oct 2025.
 Contact georgia.paxton@rch.org.au